revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-Angular is written using TypeScript.
-But, the browser only understands JavaScript.
-We need to compile the Angular, so angular applications require a compilation process before they can run in a browser.
+Angular is written using TypeScript.But, the browser only understands JavaScript.We need to compile the Angular, so angular applications require a compilation process before they can run in a browser.

 </blockquote>
 </details>

 ---

-34. Have you heard of the AOT compiler?
+34.Have you heard of the AOT compiler?
 If so, can you explain it?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)